Download page Configure Policies.

 Configure Policy Actions

-The actions must be created before you can create a policy that starts them.
+The actions must be created before you can create a policy that fires them.
 See Actions and the documentation for individual types of actions (for example, notification actions, remediation actions) for information on creating an action.

 - If you have not already done so, edit the policy to which you want to add actions.
 See To Access the Policy Wizard.